Categories

 My dear father asked me: "Tell me, what is love?"

-"It's like having bubbles in your bones."
-It was a foolish thing to say, but my clever father understood.
-He smiled and said, "You fool, all bubbles eventually vanish."
+"It's when your bones are full of bubbles."
+This was a foolish thing to say, but my clever father understood.
+He smiled and said, "You fool, all bubbles burst."

 "But they keep emerging."